Zhang-pchao/OilWaterInterface/Voronoi_CVs/README.md

    Calculates the total positive ionic charge of H₃O⁺.

 ### 2. `CV_for_ion_distance`
-These CVs calculate distances between ions in the system.

 - **`VoronoiD1.cpp`**
    Calculates the ionic distance between one OH⁻ ion and one H₃O⁺ ion.